-A qualified U.S. Savings bond is a Series EE savings bond that was issued after December 31, 1989, to an individual who has reached age 24 before the date of issuance and which was issued at a discount (Series I or EE bonds).
+A qualified U.S. Savings bond is a Series EE or I savings bond that was issued after December 31, 1989, to an individual who has reached age 24 before the date of issuance.

 The exclusion is subject to a phase-out in the years in which the bonds are cashed and the tuition is paid.
-The phaseout based on the taxpayer's modified adjusted gross income (MAGI) for 2020 begins at \$82,350 for taxpayers filing single or head of household, and \$123,550 for married taxpayers filing jointly or for a qualifying widow(er) with dependent child.
+The phase-out based on the taxpayer's modified adjusted gross income (MAGI) for 2024 begins at \$96,800 for taxpayers filing single or head of household, and \$145,200 for married taxpayers filing jointly or for a surviving spouse with dependent child.
 The taxpayer does not qualify for the interest exclusion if MAGI is equal to or more than the upper limit for his or her filing status.
-In 2020, the exclusion phases out completely at MAGI levels of \$153,550 for joint returns and \$97,350 for other returns.
+In 2024, the exclusion phases out completely at MAGI levels of \$175,200 for joint returns and \$111,800 for other returns.
 This exclusion is not available to married individuals who file separate returns.